Palm Beach Real Estate (A Guide To Preserving Wealth)

 In New York, California, Connecticut, Maryland and New Jersey the top 1 percent pay a third or more of total income taxes.
 Some academic research shows that high taxes are chasing the rich to lower-tax states, and anecdotes of tax-fleeing billionaires abound.
 Millionaires and billionaires who move from the high-tax states in the Northeast to Florida, for instance, may be drawn by the sunshine, lifestyle and retirement culture, in addition to lower taxes.

-Over the past 28 years we have many local connections to other professionals including, tax advisors, wealth mangement firms, local bankers, estate management firms, architects, contractors, painters, and others that we are delighted to share with you..
-As your real estate Professional, it is important to us that our customers have the information they require to make informative decision as it relates to their real estate needs.
+Over the past 30 years we have many local connections to other professionals including, tax advisors, wealth management firms, local bankers, estate management firms, architects, contractors, painters, and others that we are delighted to share with you..
+As your real estate Professional, it is important to us that our customers have the information they require to make an informative decision as it relates to their real estate needs.

 We are delighted to share this informative brochure to you…Why Consider Florida?
-The Sunshine State offers a host of financial and tax benefits, by Victoria W. Peaper, Senior Fiduciary Advisor, Wilmington Trust, N.A.
+The Sunshine State offers a host of financial and tax benefits… Article provided by Wilmington Trust, NA.
+For further information, please contact:

 Linda R. Olsson, Inc., Realtor